asavage7/JellyfinGTK/README.md

 - [ ] Implement player controls such as repeat, shuffle, seek, etc.
 - [ ] General UI improvements

+**Many other features are planned, but not in progress currently.**

 # Screenshots

 ### Albums View